What is Kion?

 - 2-3 Virtual Machines, each in a separate availability zone

 - Storage Accounts

 - Virtual Network (VNET, Public/ Private IPs, etc.)

 - Key Vault (optional; for storing SSL certificate and other secrets)

 Refer to the Microsoft documentation for more information on each of these services.

 Does Kion have any accreditations or certifications?

-Since Kion isn’t a SaaS product but, rather, a product that a customer hosts inside of their AWS or Azure environment, we don’t have a formal accreditation status (such as being FedRAMP certified).
+Because Kion is hosted within a customer's AWS or Azure environment (vs a SaaS delivery model), FedRAMP certification does not apply to the Kion solution.
 Instead, Kion typically resides as a solution on a customer’s General Support Services (GSS) System Security Plan (SSP) and gets accredited at the level of the cloud environment.
 We have customers that use Kion in environments governed by various compliance regimes including HIPAA, FedRAMP Moderate, and FedRAMP High.
 Additionally, Kion helps customers partially satisfy certain technical security controls, making it easier to obtain an authorization to operate (ATO) in the cloud.

 What support do I get with Kion?

 Basic email support (2-business-day response time), software updates, and access to our Kion Success Center portal and community forums are provided during the license term.